Cuprum77/LCD_Driver/initializer/rom/README.md

 Where `<input_file>` is the text file containing the instructions.

 The script will output a VHDL file containing the ROM.
 This file can then be found in the same folder as the script.

+## Example

+Example initializer assembly files can be found in the [example](rom/example) folder.
+The ST7701S display initializer was found [here](https://www.buydisplay.com/bar-type-3-99-inch-400x960-ips-tft-lcd-display-spi-rgb-interface).
+Note, as I bought mine from Aliexpress, I have no personal experience with this store.
+I am not affiliated with them in any way.